 On July 6, 2010, we announced that our Board of Directors approved a share repurchase program of up to \$5.0 million of our common stock.
 On August 30, 2011, February 22, 2012 and August 10, 2012, the Board of Directors authorized the repurchase of up to an additional \$7.5 million, \$4.45 million, and \$5.0 million, respectively, of our common stock under this program.
-During the first half of fiscal 2013, we did not repurchase any shares of our common stock under this program.
-Approximately \$3.6 million is available for future repurchases under this program as of June 29, 2013.
+During the fiscal year-to-date period ended September 28, 2013, we repurchased 33,775 shares under this program at an average price per share of \$18.70.
+There is approximately \$3.0 million available for future repurchases under this program as of September 28, 2013.
+We record the retirement of its repurchased stock as a reduction to common stock.
 We will finance this program with available cash and cash from future operations.
 We may repurchase shares in open market purchases or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
 We expect to continue to repurchase shares under this program.